-- Check the condition of the batteries and the charging system before putting to sea. - ♦ Disconnect and remove the batteries for winter storage. - & Keep the battery voltage at more than 10.5V during winter storage. - Check that the navigation equipment is working. - Check that the navigation lights are working before sailing at night and carry replacement bulbs for all the navigation and internal lights.
+- Check the condition of the batteries and the charging system before putting to sea. - Disconnect and remove the batteries for winter storage. - Keep the battery voltage at more than 10.5V during winter storage. - Check that the navigation equipment is working. - Check that the navigation lights are working before sailing at night and carry replacement bulbs for all the navigation and internal lights.

-- Work on any electrical equipment while it is connected. - Modify the electrical installation or the main wiring unless this is done by a qualified marine electrician. - Thange or modify the breaking capacity of any overload protection. - Install or replace any electrical equipment with components rated for a higher capacity than that prescribed without recalibrating the conductors and the fuses. - The Leave the boat unattended when the electrical equipment is on.
+- Work on any electrical equipment while it is connected. - Modify the electrical installation or the main wiring unless this is done by a qualified marine electrician. - Change or modify the breaking capacity of any overload protection. - Install or replace any electrical equipment with components rated for a higher capacity than that prescribed without recalibrating the conductors and the fuses. - Leave the boat unattended when the electrical equipment is on.

 5.2.
-12 V SYSTEM
+12V SYSTEM

-The 12V system includes 3 batteries, one of 65 Ah for the engine, the two others of 90 Ah for services.
+The 12V system includes three 90 Ah batteries, one of for the engine, the two others of 90 Ah for services.
 These batteries are located under the sole of the companionway.
 The batteries are connected to circuit breakers, the "-" are common.
+These batteries are found under the sole at the foot of the companionway in the fixezd keel version and under the aft starboard berth in the lifting keel version.